xypan1232/PredcircRNA/README.md

 chr7	138593736	138597206	-	gene2 <br>
 chr22	39134591	39137055	-	gene3 <br>

-NOTICE: in the last column, we need have unique name (here is gene1, gene2...) for the transcript.
+NOTICE: in the last column, we need have unique name (here is gene1, gene2...) for the transcript.<br><br>
 How to use the tool, the command as follows: <br>
 python PredcircRNA.py --inputfile=test_bed --outputfile=test_bed_out
 <br><br>